duckdb/duckdb-web/docs/api/cli.md

 ## Import Data from CSV
 DuckDB supports [SQL syntax to directly query or import CSV files](/docs/data/csv), but the CLI-specific commands may be used to import a CSV instead if desired.
 The `.import` command takes two arguments and also supports several options.
 The first argument is the path to the csv file, and the second is the name of the DuckDB table to create.
 Since DuckDB requires stricter typing than SQLite (upon which the DuckDB CLI is based), the destination table must be created before using the `.import` command.
 To automatically detect the schema and create a table from a CSV, see the [`read_csv_auto` examples in the import docs](/docs/data/csv).

-For demostration purposes, an example CSV file is generated by changing to CSV mode and setting an output file location.
+In this example, a CSV file is generated by changing to CSV mode and setting an output file location:
 ```sql
 D .mode csv
 D .output import_example.csv